 We may collect a range of Personal Data from you, such as your name, gender, email address, home address and other contact details including phone and/or mobile phone details, details of your employment or business and other interests, communications with you (including notes from arrangement meetings) and financial and payment information.
 We may also collect Personal Data that may reveal race or ethnic origin, religious or philosophical beliefs, but only where you choose to give this to us, for example, in funeral plan forms as part of the personal wishes associated with a funeral plan.

 When you use our website, we may collect certain standard information that is sent by your browser to our website.
 This may include technical information, such as your IP address, browser type, operating system, language, time zone setting and location, access times and any referring website addresses.

 The purposes for which we process your Personal Data

 We process your Personal Data for the following purposes:

-- to provide you with information, products and services ordered by you (e.g. funeral or masonry arrangements and/or setting up new funeral plans and/or dealing with associated requests);
+- to provide you with information about products and services you are enquiring about or are purchasing (for example, funeral plans and associated requests);

 - to notify you of any changes to the services we are providing you;

 - to inform you of our community work;

 - to provide you with information in relation to similar goods and services which may be of interest to you, where we have the appropriate permissions to do so;